vmathm/Imago-English-v2/docs/api.md

 - Looks up a teacher by `user_name` and renders a public page with the teacher’s available slots.
 - Returns **404** if the teacher is not found.

+* Seed teacher users have a valid email address to enable demo view.

 ### `GET /calendar/settings` *(teachers only)*
 - Shows the `CalendarSettingsForm` for the logged‑in teacher to adjust working hours, lesson duration and weekend availability.